 b.
 See and read all 19 standard test methods : http://www.feica.com/our-industry/pu-foam-technology-ocf

 Polyurethane foam can be used very well to fill cracks and cavities in building structures and spaces between walls, frames and doors.
 For these applications Den Braven supplies standard and premium foams, such as High Yield (Maxi-Foam), or traditional foams with user-friendly application guns.

 Thermal Insulation and Air Tightness

-Insulating, i.e. window frames or building structures, such as wall and roof elements, and airtight is another possibility with polyurethane foam.
+Insulating, i.e. window frames or building structures, such as wall and roof elements, and airtight is another one of the options of polyurethane foam.
 Sustainable airtight building solutions eliminates undesirable air currents.
-Den Braven supplies unique foams with a very high insulation value and very low air permeability, that more than meet this standard.
-A good example is Zwaluw Green-Foam, that combines the specific desirable properties for airtight building in a 100% MDI-free product.
+Den Braven supplies unique foams with a very high insulation value and very low air permeability, which more than meet this standard.
+A good example is Zwaluw Green-Foam, which combines the specific desirable properties for airtight building in a 100% MDI-free product.

-Den Braven manufactures a range of unique high-end one and two-component foams based on polyurethane for bonding of various materials.
+Den Braven manufactures a range of unique one and two-component high-end foams based on polyurethane for the bonding of various materials.
 The environment, time-saving, clean application, low-cost and simplicity are key aspects that form the basis for the development of these products.

-Den Braven supplies high-end quality foams for linear joints in fire compartments, positioned both horizontally and vertically.
-These foams can also be used as an insulating barrier to make the surface penetrations fire-resistant and to prevent the passage of smoke, heat and fire. from penetrating the structure.
-This improves the fire-resistance of buildings, allowing people time to be evacuated to a ‘safe’ environment, and gives the emergency services time to perform their work.
+Den Braven supplies high-end foam qualities quality foams for linear joints in fire compartments, positioned both horizontally and vertically.
+These foams can also be used as an insulating barrier to make the surface penetrations fire-resistant and to prevent the passage of smoke, heat and fire. from penetrating.
+This improves the fire-resistance of buildings, allowing people to be evacuated to a ‘safe’ environment and gives the emergency services time to perform their work.
 The Den Braven fireproofing polyurethane foams are tested and approved according to the directives of the EN 1366 part 4 for linear joints.